Kankoda/LicenseKit/README.md

 ## License

-LicenseKit is closed source.
+LicenseKit requires a commercial license to be used.
+You can purchase a license from the [LicenseKit website][Website] or use `FREE` as license key to use the library with a limited number of licenses and features.

 See the [LICENSE][License] file for more info.